 1) To keep multiple tabs open from each of your social networks to ensure you ready to respond as soon as a message comes in.

-2) Look into using a social media management tool to help bring in all your social network comments into one inbox making it easier to keep track of and manage.
+2) Look into using one of the social media management tools to help bring in all your social network comments into one inbox making it easier to keep track of, manage content and engage with the community all from one platform.
 Here’s an example of this feature using Agorapulse.

 With algorithms changing almost weekly it can be hard for businesses to get seen in their newsfeeds.
 That is why in 2020 businesses need to focus on micro-stories on social media – creating visual content with pictures and video.